-Whether an item is collectable or not is really up to the individual
+Whether an item is collectible or not is really up to the individual

 collector.
 This page mentions a few items that many western collectors may prefer to omit, but which they do not recognize.
 Some are sold under names that do not reveal their original purpose.

-The actual usage of such items is sometimes not recognized or intentionally misrepresented by sellers.
-I think rather the former, because seller often do just not have the background or cultural knowledge to know what certain items were used for.
+Not sure if the actual usage of such items is sometimes not recognized or intentionally misrepresented by sellers.
+I think rather the former, because sellers often do just not have the background or cultural knowledge to know what certain items were used for.

-For the benefit of non-Chinese collectors I list here a few items that are looked at differently by each individual collector.
+For the benefit of non-Chinese collectors I list here a few items that are looked at differently by each individual collector, and especially by western collectors in opposition to Chinese.
 Some collectors may want to omit these from their collections.

 When considering what to collect, you may want to make an informed decision regarding the items listed below, rather than collecting indiscriminately all and everything, without knowing what it is.

-These items are often misrepresented on websites as “ewers”.
-Chinese chamber "pots" are not really pots, and they do not resemble the western variety.
-Actually, they served for urinating only.
+Portable urinals are often misrepresented in seller's websites as “ewers”.
+They usually have a handle and very big but short spout, but no lid or opening on top.
+Unlike western chamber "pots" they served for urinating only.
 Thus, although there are different shapes, they have some unique features which allows you to recognize them.

 Urinals come in various forms and colors.
-The common features are:
+Their common features are:

 - No lid or opening on top